kenballus/scrop/README.md

 ## what's where

 ### compiler
-A compiler for a subset of Scheme.
-Emits a stack machine assembly language.
+compiler for a subset of scheme. emits a stack machine assembly language.

-Rust.
+rust.

 ### assembler
-An assembler for the stack machine assembly language.
+assembler for the stack machine assembly language. emits bytecode.
-Emits bytecode.

-Python.
+python.

 ### interpreter
-An interpreter for the bytecode.
-Basically just a ROP executor.
+interpreter for the bytecode.
+basically just a rop executor.

-C and x86\_64 asm.
+c and x86\_64 asm.

 ## building

+(tested only on x86\_64 linux)

 ```sh
 cd interpreter \